Cryptocurrency, also known as Virtual Currency is the latest trend of technology novelty that has already raised curiosity among the whole world.

-- Due to intangible nature of cryptocurrencies and decentralized location, it seems to be really difficult to track down the transactions with details.
+- Due to the intangible nature of cryptocurrencies and decentralized location, it seems to be really difficult to track down the transactions with details.
 The payment transfer from one address to another address is appearing like some alphanumeric combinations.
 So, after the transaction is complete, it is not possible to track the location.
 This can happen with lots of illegal transactions.

-- Some people are also thinking that wide usage of virtual currencies can affect the economical structure of the country and reduce the importance of banks and the current currency status of country.
+- Some people are also thinking that the wide usage of virtual currencies can affect the economical structure of the country and reduce the importance of banks and the current currency status of the country.

-Future of Cryptocurrency in India:
+The Future of Cryptocurrency in India:

-RBI repeatedly spreads awareness to the users about the risks of using bitcoin or cryptocurrencies and thus they will not deal and provide any services to the business or any individuals those who want to deal with cryptocurrencies.
+RBI repeatedly spreads awareness to the users about the risks of using bitcoin or cryptocurrencies and thus they will not deal and provide any services to the business or any individuals who want to deal with cryptocurrencies.

 Previously Union government already stated that cryptocurrencies would not be considered as being legal tender.

-After short hearing on July 20, the Supreme Court of India has set the Final hearing date on 11th September.
+After a short hearing on July 20, the Supreme Court of India has set the Final hearing date on 11th September.
 The court will also articulate the decision at the end of the hearings – in terms of the cases filed by the group of traders against the Reserve Bank of India (RBI).

 So, all we need is a proper cryptocurrency education so that we can avoid and stop any crypto scam like the Amit Bhardwaj scam.
-Hope we all can see a positive and improving India with great future of cryptocurrency here.
+Hope we all can see a positive and improving India with a great future of cryptocurrency here.

-we hope you like to share the above post The future of cryptocurrency in india with others too, if it is informative.
+we hope you like to share the above post The future of cryptocurrency in India with others too if it is informative.
 For any questions/ suggestions, you can comment below with your queries.